edgelesssys/marblerun/docs/docs/reference/cli.md

 ## marblerun manifest update acknowledge

-Acknowledge a pending update for the MarbleRun Coordinator (Enterprise feature)
+Acknowledge a pending update for the MarbleRun Coordinator

 ### Synopsis

-Acknowledge a pending update for the MarbleRun Coordinator (Enterprise feature).
+Acknowledge a pending update for the MarbleRun Coordinator.

 In case of multi-party updates, the Coordinator will wait for all participants to acknowledge the update before applying it.
 All participants must use the same manifest to acknowledge the pending update.